JG20108/JG20108/README.md

 🏢 I'm currently a Software Engineer in [Hello Iconic](https://www.helloiconic.com/).
 🚀 In my free time I like to work in personal projects with React, Javascript, and take courses for learning and improving.
 📧 You can connect with me via my email at [joseosgui@hotmail.com](mailto:joseosgui@hotmail.com) or in [LinkedIn](www.linkedin.com/in/josé-guillén).
- 📄 Please have a look at my [Résume]() and my [Portfolio](https://portfolio-theta-gold-13.vercel.app) for more details about me.
+ 📄 Please have a look at my [Résume]() and my [Portfolio](https://portfolio-theta-gold-13.vercel.app) -WIP, for more details about me.
 I'm open to feedback and suggestions!

 ### 🛠 Tech Stack